Brain-boosting foods for productivity: 10 foods that actually work

 Pumpkin seeds deserve specific mention – they’re rich in magnesium, which supports neurotransmitter function.
 As concentration foods go, pumpkin seeds offer one of the highest nutrient-per-cost ratios available.
 A quarter cup of pumpkin seeds provides a full day’s worth of magnesium.

-A one-pound bag costs four dollars and provides about sixteen quarter-cup servings – 25 cents per serving for a magnesium source that directly supports focus and working memory.
+A one-pound bag costs four dollars and provides about sixteen quarter-cup servings – 25 cents per serving for a magnesium source tied to focus and working memory.

 The benefit appears gradually.
 But most people notice improved working memory (the ability to hold multiple pieces of information in mind) after a few weeks of consistent nut and seed consumption.